frconor-ebook/meditations/_posts/2025-02-25-marriage-and-indissolubility.md

 and deep part of our whole faith.

-You could also include, in this way of living, the refusal to listen to, or to engage in, conversations that are beneath the dignity of a Christian and of any decent person.
+You could also include, in this way of living, the refusal to listen to, or to engage, in conversations that are beneath the dignity of a Christian and of any decent person.
 There\'s a certain line below which certain jokes are not acceptable.